-Hi-Tech is not just for your homes or your kids anymore—we are seeing a plethora of high tech devices for our pets as well.
+Hi-tech is not just for your homes or your kids anymore—we are seeing a plethora of high tech devices for our pets as well.
 It’s amazing how much we can stay in touch with our pets, now able to monitor and track their behaviors, activity, location, and health, as well as being able to control their outdoor borders, their meal proportions and their eating behavior.
-This may seem “Big Brother-ish” in a way, but it’s these are all exciting new ways to be able to monitor and

 We see other applications of Hi-Tech devices relating to feeding our pets.
 Now self-feeders are available where you can pre-set the time of feeding, and the amount of food to be fed, which is a great way to control obesity—the number one nutritional disease affecting our pets.
 What about special diets in a multiple pet household where not all the pets are being fed the same food?
 Well there now feeders available that have an electronically controlled lid that covers the bowl, and only the pet wearing the “open” medallion on its collar can open the lid, and the other pets wearing the “close” medallion on their collars will signal the lid to close if they approach the bowl.
 I’ve seen that in action, and it’s really cool!
 Some of these self-feeding devices are also equipped with a camera accessible from your phones, so you can monitor your pet while he or she is eating.
 And, for the dog who wolfs his food down in seconds, there are food control feeders which slow the food delivery, thus slowing down your dog’s “food attack!”